JackieMarie/assignment-3_culbreath-jackie/README.md

 6. Light Grey: #c5c5c5

 ### Comments
 Added sass to my project.
-Issues with the checkout master and permission being denied to README and index files which is wiping out some of my updates in the files located in my files explorers.
-Unable to upload the files to my website.
+Issues with the checkout master and permission being denied to README and index files.
+This issue is wiping out all of my files in my Github/assignment-3_culbreath-jackie file in  in my File Explorer.
+My work around is to quickly copy the contents out of the open files in Atom, and create new files in another directory using Sublime text.
+I am unable to upload the files to my repository.
 Updated README file on master and part-1-b on Github.